 In formulating guidelines for the treatment of avoidant personality disorder, it is important to bear in mind that this disorder shares many similarities with the Axis I disorder social phobia, as well as with agoraphobia.

-By Psych Central Staff People with avoidant personality disorder experience a long-standing feeling of inadequacy and are extremely sensitive to what others think about them.
+Avoidant Personality Disorder - Psych Central.
+People with avoidant personality disorder experience long-standing feelings of inadequacy and are extremely sensitive to what others think about them.

 These feelings of inadequacy leads to the person to be socially inhibited and feel socially inept.
 Because of these feelings of inadequacy and inhibition, the person with avoidant personality disorder will seek to avoid work, school and any activities that involve socializing or interacting with others.
 Individuals with Avoidant Personality Disorder often vigilantly appraise the movements and expressions of those with whom they come into contact.
 Their fearful and tense demeanor may elicit ridicule from others, which in turn confirms their self-doubts.
 They are very anxious about the possibility that they will react to criticism with blushing or crying.
 The major problems associated with this disorder occur in social and occupational functioning.
 Avoidant Personality Disorder.
 Prevalence The prevalence of avoidant personality disorder is about 2.4% of the general population.

 Course The course of avoidant personality disorder is chronic.
 This disorder is usually worse earlier in life and often improves in middle age.
 This disorder is equally frequent in males and females.
 Complications Individuals with avoidant personality disorder have few close friends, but are very dependent on them.
 Comorbidity Personality disorders are an overlooked and underappreciated source of psychiatric morbidity.